gis-ops/routingpy/README.rst

 .. code:: bash

-   pip install routing-py
+   pip install routingpy

 Or with conda

 .. code:: bash

-   conda install -c gis-ops routingpy
+   conda install -c nilsnolde routingpy

 Or the lastest from source